smartdevicelink/sdl_requirements/detailed_docs/detailed_info_GetSystemCapability.md

 5.1 RC interface is not available on HMI, SDL responds to mobile application GetSystemCapability (UNSUPPORTED_RESOURCE, success:false)

-6.1 HMI did not provide capabilities for the signed moduleType, SDL provides capabilities from HMI_capabilities.json file
+6.1 HMI did not provide capabilities for the signed moduleType, SDL responds UNSUPPORTED_RESOURCE, success:false to mobile RPCs that requested such module

 > Requirement [#1](https://github.com/smartdevicelink/sdl_requirements/issues/1)